ndrplz/eurlex-toolbox/README.md

 This repository contains a python toolbox to load, parse and process Official Journals of the European Union (EU).

+## EU Law text corpus

+:arrow_double_down: Download the dataset [here](https://drive.google.com/open?id=15zFcs7pmgmskS3Yn-FsijI-NuAHZNF5o).

+Text corpus containing all the legal acts (the L series of the Official Journal) of the European Union adopted since the entry into force of the Lisbon Treaty, 1st December 2009, until 30th June 2019.

+**The resulting corpus contains 24134 documents totalling approximately 43 million words.**

+We present it divided in three files.

+* **Legislation** contains the legal acts the Union can adopt to exercise its competences (those listed under Article 288 Treaty on the Functioning of the European Union): regulations, directives, decisions, recommendations and opinions.
+It also contains the EU acts implementing them.
+* **International Agreements and EEA acts** contains, in addition to Treaties concluded by the European Union, texts with EEA relevance.
+* **Other** contains guidelines, interinstitutional agreements, notices, procedural rules, etc.

 ## Software Overview

 European Union law documents are publicly available in human-readable format in the [EUR-Lex portal](https://eur-lex.europa.eu/homepage.html).
 To enable automatic analysis, the same documents are released as structured text in the [EU Open Data Portal](https://data.europa.eu/euodp/en/home).
 Options for bulk download of entire blocks of documents are available there.

 This software allows to handle the Official Journals of the EU as they are released in XML-Formex format [here](https://data.europa.eu/euodp/en/data/dataset/official-journals-of-the-european-union-in-english).

 ## Data preparation
 To maximize reproducibility and ease of use, the download and decompression of XML data from [here](https://data.europa.eu/euodp/en/data/dataset/official-journals-of-the-european-union-in-english) is automatized thanks to the `download_and_unzip.py` script.
 Usage:
 ```bash